-2015/16, the AA’s 168th year, offers an ambitious array of new and returning undergraduate units, established and experimental graduate programmes and public activities.
+The AA’s 167th year, 2016/17, offers an ambitious array of new and returning undergraduate units, established and experimental graduate programmes and public activities.

 Sixty per cent of our full-time students study in our RIBA/ ARB-validated Undergraduate School.
 Organised around the AA’s renowned ‘unit system’ of study – year-long unit studios led by unit masters, tutors and collaborators – students in the Undergraduate School work towards RIBA qualifications in architecture.
-The remaining 40 per cent of our full-time students are enrolled in one of the AA’s 11 Graduate School programmes, pursuing a graduate MA, MSc, MFA or MArch degrees.
-A smaller number study in our most advanced MPhil or PhD programmes.
-Globally, our AA Visiting School will again bring together hundreds of part-time students to global schools, design workshops and special architectural events across five continents
+The remaining 40 per cent of our full-time students are enrolled in one of the AA’s 11 Graduate School programmes, pursuing MA, MSc, MFA or MArch degrees.
+A smaller number study for MPhil or PhD degrees in our most advanced programmes.
+Globally, our AA Visiting School will again bring together hundreds of part-time students to short-term schools, design workshops and special architectural events across five continents